Afro-Germans: Racism and social status

-According to a survey conducted by the European Union Agency for Fundamental Rights, which asked over 16.000 immigrants, including over 6.700 people born in sub-Saharan Africa, the highest rate of reported discrimination in the last years, was in German-Speaking Europe, particularly Germany with 54% reporting having experienced racist harassment, well above the EU average of 30%.
+A survey was conducted by the European Union Agency for Fundamental Rights, surveying over 16,000 immigrants, including over 6,700 people born in sub-Saharan Africa.
+According to the survey, the highest rate of reported discrimination in the last years was in German-speaking Europe, particularly Germany — with 54% reporting having experienced racist harassment, well above the EU average of 30%.